Patrick Burns (businessman): Later years

 In 1931, he was appointed to the Senate of Canada by his close friend, R. B. Bennett, to represent the senatorial division of Northern Alberta.
 In making the announcement, Prime Minister Bennett had this to say about him: “Holding your wealth as a trust, you have given generously to every good cause and your life has been an inspiration to the younger generation.”
 He sat as an independent until he resigned for health reasons in 1936.

 He was predeceased by both his wife, Eileen, and their son, Patrick Michael.
 He died in Calgary on February 24, 1937, with his nephew John and other family at his side.
 He is buried alongside his son in St. Mary's Cemetery in Calgary.

 Upon his death, he left his estate to his nieces and nephews and many charities.
-The tax on his estate was enough to offset the provincial deficit and balance the budget.
-As a result, the Social Credit Party chose to eliminate the Provincial Sales Tax permanently.
+The succession duty on his estate, at almost $1 million, was a welcome windfall for the province of Alberta, and the revenue helped to offset the loss from suspending the provincial sales tax in August 1937.